Seichi junrei: Essays

 Artist and critic Yohei Kurose describes the method of using real-life scenery for anime production: "When this method is used, the scenery of real space is directly inserted into the fictional space of the animation, creating a discrepancy, but such awkwardness is what gives reality to the work."
 Kurose uses the concept of "formulae of emotions" proposed by art historian Aby Warburg.

 The literary critic Ryota Fukushima notes that a place can be turned into a seichi site simply by adding a story to the original place, and argues that seichi junrei is a form of pseudo-historical imagination that gives some imaginary origin of pseudo-history to the real "present" of authentic history.

-Critic Yuichi Murakami argued that seichi exist "between reality and fiction", and that they become "landscapes" when projected onto fiction, and junrei when projected onto reality.
+Critic Yuichi Murakami argued that seichi exist "between reality and ficiton", and that they become "landscapes" when projected onto ficiton, and junrei when projected onto reality.
 In this way, the concept of seichi junrei, which was originally associated with place, can be generalized to a wider range of practices and objects.
 For example, the case of fans replicating the choreography featured in the ending theme of The Melancholy of Haruhi Suzumia, or the case of K-On! triggering some fans to purchase guitars featured in the series.

-Tourism and religion scholar Ryōske Okamoto relates Lucky Star's Washinomiya Shrine and AnoHana's Chichibu Shrine to the power spots of Japanese new spirituality.
+Tourism and religion scholar Ryōske Okamoto relates Lucky Star's Washinomiya Shrine and AnoHana's Chichibu Shrine to the power spots of Japanese new spirtuality.

-Regional impact
+Regional Impact

 Hazu Shrine, where many SKE48 fans dedicate ema, and a monument to SKE48's song "Hazumisaki located in Hazumisaki Park.
 In 2012, when the song ranked first in a popularity poll, the number of visits from fans increased, and in 2013 the local tourism association erected a monument to promote the song.

-Lake Motosu became more popular as a tourist destination after and during the TV airing of Yuru Camp.